fltk/fltk/README.OSX.txt

 configurations parameters.
 These should be pretty self-explanatory.
 Some more details can be found in README.

-To create Universal Binaries, start "configure" with these flags:
+To create multi-architecture binaries, start "configure" with these flags:
-  ./configure  --with-archflags="-arch i386 -arch ppc -arch x86_64"
+  ./configure  --with-archflags="-arch i386 -arch x86_64"

 To create applications that can run under Mac OS X 10.4 and above, use these flags:
   ./configure CXXFLAGS="-mmacosx-version-min=10.4" LDFLAGS="-mmacosx-version-min=10.4"